Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 LBA BCBA: Licensure vs. Certification

-There are pros and cons to regulation by the government and to allowing another organization, such as the BACB, to certify professional behavior analysts.
+There are pros and cons to regulation by the government as well as to allowing another organization, such as the BACB, to certify professional behavior analysts.

-Some of the reasons a state might want to implement LBA certification, are that the state gets more say in what requirements go into being a behavior analyst.
-Of course, as in the above-mentioned example, this can be an issue as well, since the state may regulate too much or too little.
+There are some reasons that a state might want to implement LBA certification.
+One of these reasons is that the state would get to have more say in what requirements go into being a behavior analyst.
+Of course, as in the above-mentioned example, this can be a troublesome issue as well, since the state may regulate too much or too little.
 For those who prefer that there be no practice of behavior analysis at all without a license, this might appear to be the better option.
 A state that regulates behavior analysis says that behavior analysts are not allowed to practice applied behavior analysis at all without a license.

-One advantage to having a certifying body such as the BACB is that while state governments have much to concern themselves with, the BACB has only one thing that it does: certifying behavior analysts.
+There are also advantages to having a certifying body such as the BACB regulate the certification process.
+One advantage is that while state governments have much to concern themselves with, the BACB has only one thing that it does: certifying behavior analysts.
 This may cause the quality of certification to go up.
-A disadvantage, however, is that the BACB does not enforce its certification.
+A disadvantage, however, is that the BACB does not have an easy way to enforce its certification.
 That is to say, in a state not regulated by legislature on behavior analysis, someone can practice behavior analysis without being certified at all, and the BACB does not stop them from doing this.
-The BACB leaves the choice up to individuals to seek out a BCBA meaning a board certified behavior analyst; this is what BCBA stands for.
+The BACB leaves the choice up to individuals to seek out a BCBA.
+A BCBA is a board certified behavior analyst.

-When comparing licensed behavior analyst vs BCBA, it can be helpful to take it down to the basic differences.
-In essence, when states regulate behavior analysis, they are saying that no behavior analysis can take place exept under their specific rules.
+When comparing licensed behavior analyst vs BCBA, it can be helpful to look at the most basic differences.
+In essence, when a state regulates behavior analysis, they are saying that no behavior analysis can take place except under their specific rules.
 They prevent unqualified individuals from presenting themselves as behavior analysts.
-In contrast, when organizations such as the BACB certify a set of individuals, they are making it easier to tell which individuals are qualified, rather than forbidding all other individuals to practice.
+In contrast, when an organization such as the BACB certifies a set of individuals, they are making it easier to tell which individuals are qualified, rather than forbidding all other individuals to practice.

 Regardless of whether regulation by the state or certification by another organization is preferable, the current system is a mix of both, and it presents its own set of challenges.
 For example, in states that regulate behavior analysis, it can be difficult to navigate the ins and outs of regulations.
 In some cases, such as in Texas, the requirement for licensure is simply to be a BCBA and to apply for licensure.
 This is the situation in quite a few states.
 However, in other states, such as New York, being a BCBA is not enough, and would-be behavior analysts must go through a different process to become licensed.